crossbario/crossbar/README.md

 * [Messaging and chat](https://demo.crossbar.io/clandeck/)
 * Multi-player online games

+which can give you a hands-on impression of what you can do.

+We can also take an example:

+*Imagine you create a "Vote Game" web applications, where visitors can vote for one of three kinds of ice cream and the total number of votes for the different ice creams is displayed.*

+Now, here is the catch: we want ot have the numbers shown to be correct - always, and instantly.
+Whenever someone votes on a ice cream, the displayed numbers of all visitors should update immediately.

+In other words: we want a real-time enabled user interface.

+From a developer point of view, what seems natural is having the frontend issue a remote procedure call to get the total number of votes initially.
+Then subscribe to a topic to get updates on the total number of votes.
+And finally issue a remote procedure call for actually voting.
+The backend should note each vote, and publish updated numbers for total votes.
+These patterns, remote procedure calls and publish & subscribe are exactly those provided by WAMP.

+To summarize, above "Vote Game" app would be a good fit for Crossbar.io and is [easy to implement](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp/wamplet/votegame).

 ## Why should I care?

+We think that application developers and system operators should be freed from the burden and compexity of old architectures.
-Crossbar.io is made for *DevOps* - it allows *developers* to

-**compose** a system from self-contained, independent services or application components

-and *operators* to

-**distribute** application components freely across system resources like nodes without breaking application communication
+Crossbar.io is made for *DevOps*: it allows *developers* to easily **compose** a system from self-contained, independent services or application components and *operators* to **distribute** application components freely across system resources like nodes without breaking application communication.

 We believe the above approach is scalable in terms of development and deployment, and in particular allows to create and operate more advanced systems with less complexity and in less time.